This post is about whether or not Vegans should support the secondhand wool or leather industry.

 It’s time to get comfortable being uncomfortable (the best way to grow, in my humble opinion!) and have open discussions about these topics.

-Today I’m going to tackle this question with my absolute favorite thing: A pro and con list.
+Today I’m going to tackle this popular vegan question with my favourite thing: A pro and con list.

 Read them, weigh them out, and make a mindful and conscious consumer decision